ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### 'kdcchallenge' Parameter {#kdcchallenge}

-The 'kdcchallenge' parameter is an OPTIONAL parameter of the Token Post response message defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.
-This parameter contains a challenge generated by the KDC and provided to the Client.
-The Client may use this challenge to prove possession of its own private key in the Joining Request (see the ‘client_cred_verify’ parameter in {{gid-post}}).
+The 'kdcchallenge' parameter is an OPTIONAL parameter of response message returned from the authz-info endpoint at the RS, as defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.
+This parameter contains a challenge generated by the RS and provided to the Client.

+In this specification and in application profiles building on it, the Client may use this challenge to prove possession of its own private key in the Joining Request (see the 'client_cred_verify' parameter in {{gid-post}}).

 # KDC Functionalities {#key-distr}